 With over 3.96 billion users, social media is a powerful tool in any marketer’s arsenal.
 Discover how you can use it to attract new customers and stand out from the crowd.

-Does this mean you can’t attract new customers through social media?
-Not at all.
-In fact, your customers’ preferred platforms can be some of the best inbound marketing channels.
+And yet, social media is a key part of inbound marketing.
+In fact, your buyers’ preferred social platforms can be some of the best places to find and reach them.
 In some cases, I’ve used organic social distribution to attract new customers worth millions of pounds for our clients — and so could you.
 In this article, I’ll show you how.

 Most of us simply don’t have the budget to be everywhere at once.
 And when we’re constantly challenged with proving the return on our investments, that’s rarely a good idea anyway.
 But it does leave you with a question: which platform(s) should you use?